 Kevin Smith, they knew, would draw a crowd.

-The purpose of Smith's visit was to sign copies of his most recent book, Tough Sh#t: Life Advice from a Fat, Lazy Slob Who Did Good, and to film a segment for the second season of AMC's "Comic Book Men."
+The purpose of Smith's visit was to sign copies of his most recent book, Tough Sh#t: Life Advice from a Fat, Lazy Slob Who Did Good, and for the second season of AMC's "Comic Book Men."
 Announced just earlier this week, news of Smith's public visit spread far and wide, attracting numerous people from out of state, including at least one couple from Buffalo, New York, who made the seven-hour drive to meet the man they said best captured the reality of their youth on film.

 Those who didn't show up before the dawn found themselves waiting for hours near the back of the line that stretched down Broad, turned on Mechanic Street, and wound its way through several parking lots behind the Stash hoping Smith would stick around long enough.
 Crew members and PAs alike barked directions at the crowd, giving them periodic updates on how long the process would take and what to do when cameras rolled by.